0xhenrique/reg/README.md

 The VM uses some common optimization techniques:

-- **Compile-time constant folding**: Expressions like `(+ 1 2 3)` compile directly to `6`
+- **Constant folding**: Expressions like `(+ 1 2 3)` compile directly to `6`
-- **Pure function inlining**: Pure functions with constant arguments are evaluated at compile time
+- **Function inlining**: Pure functions with constant arguments are evaluated at compile time
 - **Register-based bytecode**: Reduced memory traffic
 - **Specialized opcodes**: Direct arithmetic operations bypass function call overhead
 - **Tail call optimization**: Recursive tail calls reuse stack frames

-This is a rabbit hole by itself.
+Optimization is a rabbit hole by itself.
 I'm not expecting to beat something like Lua.
+For now, I will keep as is.
+Just don't try any memory intensive tests and it should work fine.

 ## Acknowledgments